MinLL/MinAI/README.md

+# ⚠️❗️ 🚨 THIS PROJECT IS DEPRECATED 🚨 ❗️⚠️

+**This project is no longer maintained.
+Please use SkyrimNet instead: [SkyrimNet-GamePlugin](https://github.com/MinLL/SkyrimNet-GamePlugin/tree/main).**

 # MinAI

 A significant expansion to CHIM that brings AI to the entirety of the Skyrim world, and bridges LLMs with various Skyrim Mods.

 Documentation for modders can be found [here](https://github.com/MinLL/MinAI/blob/main/ModdersGuide.md).
 FAQ can be found [here](https://github.com/MinLL/MinAI/blob/main/FAQ.md).